 A bit about the city of Kampen, Overijssel, Netherlands:

-Kampen has one of the best preserved old town centres of the Netherlands, including remains of the ancient city wall (of which three gates are still standing) and numerous churches.
+Kampen has one of the best-preserved old town centers of the Netherlands, including remains of the ancient city wall (of which three gates are still standing) and numerous churches.
 Also notable are the three bridges over the IJssel which connect Kampen with IJsselmuiden and Kampereiland.
+(2)

 Between the 14th and 16th century it was the biggest town in the Northern Netherlands (modern day European Netherlands).
 The town is about 90km (about 56 miles) northeast of Amsterdam.